ice09/blockchainers-tech-sources/content/posts/pay-robots-with-crypto-money.md

 ### Next Step: crypyAPI.
 Crypto Payments APIs.

 The demo should give you an impression on what is possible.
-What we actually want to have this runnable on any device which runs Java:
+What we actually want to have this runnable on any device, for any cryptocurrency, and useable as easy as:

 ```java
 @Payable(currency=EUR, equivalentValue=0.1, accepted={DAI, LIBRA})